 On 13 March 2019, as part of his Budget statement, the then Chancellor of the Exchequer, Philip Hammond, announced that the UK Government would support the call from the Ascension islanders to create a 100% marine protected area in Ascension’s waters.
 Later that same year, the Ascension Island Government announced the designation of the 100% MPA.

-Ascension’s marine protected area is the largest no-take zone in the Atlantic and the eighth largest in the world.
+Ascension’s marine protected area is the second largest no-take zone in the Atlantic and one of the largest in the world.
 It takes the total amount of protection in British waters from 26% to 32%, thus exceeding Britain’s aim announced in September 2018 of protecting at least 30% of its ocean estate.

 The Ascension Island Conservation Trust Fund will be the first such fund to be established for the protection of the UK Overseas Territories and would create a model for other territories to follow.